aamirlc/CFD/README.md

 # CFD
-Implementing Computational Fluid Dynamics in Python and Julia.
+Solving the problems like the lid driven cavity problem in Python and Julia.